osde8info/eleventy-goog-analy-proxy/src/articles-en/cookiefree-google-analytics.md

 }
 ```

-**Attention**: To use the `fetch-API` in NodeJS, I need the corresponding <a href="https://www.npmjs.com/package/node-fetch" target="_blank">module</a>!
+**Attention**: To use the `fetch-API` in NodeJS, I need the corresponding {% link "https://www.npmjs.com/package/node-fetch", "module", true %}</a>!

-The complete variants of the <a href="https://github.com/dennishagemeier/d-hagemeier/blob/master/src/assets/js/send.js" target="_blank">Client side</a> and <a href="https://github.com/dennishagemeier/d-hagemeier/blob/master/functions/send/send.js" target="_blank">Server side scripts</a> can be found in my Github-Repository.
+The complete variants of the {% link "https://github.com/dennishagemeier/d-hagemeier/blob/master/src/assets/js/send.js", "Client side", true %} and {% link "https://github.com/dennishagemeier/d-hagemeier/blob/master/functions/send/send.js", "Server side scripts", true %} can be found in my Github-Repository.

 ## Bonus: Data Studio Template

 With these two files, the data is already exported to Google Analytics and can be filtered and evaluated there as usual.
 But I'm a fan of Google Data Studio, so I created a dashboard with the transferred data and the search queries from the Search Console.

-You can view and copy the Data Studio <a href="https://datastudio.google.com/s/nNr0l5Et0PM" target="_blank">here</a>.
+You can view and copy the Data Studio {% link "https://datastudio.google.com/s/nNr0l5Et0PM", "here", true %}.
 Just swap the data sources and you have a good starting point for your own Data Studio.